Epstein Theatre

 The announcement of the theatre’s closure saw much community support for the venue.

-There is a demand for the reopening of the theatre, although, it is acknowledged that this would require some subsidy either through rent relief and / or revenue funding
+There is a demand for the reopening of the theatre, although, it is acknowledged that this would require some subsidy either through rent relief and / or revenue funding.
+We have also received enquiries from organisations interested in reopening the venue for cultural use since its addition to the Theatres at Risk Register, which is a further positive indication of the continued demand for a reopened and flourishing venue.

 Current situation

 The theatre closed on 30 June 2023.
-Epstein Entertainment Ltd would like to find a solution to reopening the theatre and continuing its popular programme.
+Epstein Entertainment Ltd had hoped that it could find a solution to reopening the theatre and continuing its popular programme, however this has not proven possible to date

 Images credits: Ian Grundy